 Fonte delle Monache is situated in the middle of an olive grove near the beautiful hilltop town of Montefino and is built atop an ancient spring.
 One of two artisanal wells on the property, this spring gives the house its name (literally translated it means "The Nun's Well") and it once served as a source of water for the town.
 It is in a fabulous south facing location with views of both the Gran Sasso and Maiella mountains.
 It has been restored to create an exceptional home in a tranquil setting far from the crowds.

 Fonte delle Monache is in a unique place in Abruzzo, equidistant from beautiful beaches of the Adriatic coast and the snow capped mountains of the Parco Nazionale del Gran Sasso.
 Within 60 minutes you could be skiing down the slopes of Campo Imperatore or drinking a glass of Aperol Spritz looking out over the stunningly blue Adriatic Sea.

 Things are always blooming in our year-round garden, giving you the perfect environment to sit back, relax and smell the roses.
 Listen to the cascade of spring water from the front porch, smell the sweet jasmine aromas of the climbing mountain flowers and hear the birds sing as the bells from the local churches peel.
-After a long day exploring the beautiful area or losing yourself in its peace and tranquillity you can also cool off in the perfectly renovated pool or newly added jacuzzi.About Us
+After a long day exploring the beautiful area or losing yourself in its peace and tranquillity you can also cool off in the perfectly renovated pool.About Us

 Fonte delle Monache lies in a secluded position in a natural sun trap below the beautiful medieval hilltop town of Montefino next door in the Teramo province of Abruzzo in central Italy.